nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `INDEX` is the index of the elderly visited by the user.
 It is a **strictly positive integer, and must be included.** There must be a scheduled visit for the elderly before the visit can be marked as done.
 * Once a scheduled visit is marked as done, it will update the last visited time of the elderly, and now there is no longer a scheduled next visit for the elderly.

-Examples:
+Example:
-* `done 1` marks the visit to the first elderly as done, assuming there was a scheduled visit for the elderly before running this command.
+* `done 1`
+  > Marks the visit to the first elderly as done, assuming there was a scheduled visit for the elderly before running this command.

 ### View summary statistics : `summary`